s-dousse/Bank_tech_test/README.md

  => nil
 ```

 So we are pretty close.
-The Statement class behaves as we expect, next step will be letting the Bank class create statement each time there is a withdrawal or deposit.
+The Statement class behaves as we expect; the next step will be letting the Bank class create a statement each time there is a withdrawal or deposit.

 I will inject the statement class into the bank class so that any withdrawal or deposit will automatically create a statement.